emdash/udlang/README.md

  - Grammar: about 95% done.
  - Runtime: about 80% done.
  - Typechecker: TBD.
- - JSON / msgpack support: TBD
+ - msgpack support: TBD
  - Exceptions: TBD

 The goal for the MVP milestone is that uDLang should be minimally useful for casual coding.

-Subsequent releases will introduce optimizations that benefit common use-cases as they emerge.
+Subsequent releases will introduce optimizations and convenience features.

 uDLang is in its infancy.
 If the ideas behind uDLang exite you, contributions are welcome.
-If you don't know where to start, consider submitting test cases or example scripts, or implementing support for your favorite encoding / framing format.

 How might you use a tool like uDLang?
 I'd love to hear from you!